dennisreimann/blitzbank-dashboard/README.md

 Right now this is my personal playground for figuring out how to approach Lightning node management from an UX perspective.
 Potentially everything is subject to change.

-Nevertheless: As we are all figuriung stiuff out, I am putting this project out hre and invite feedback.
+Nevertheless: As we are all figuring stuff out, I am putting this project out here and invite feedback.
 Let me know in case I can help setting up the dashboard – that's how we can improve the documentation too. 😉

 ## 🗜 Prerequisites